jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 - A certified teacher.
 I have substituted for several years in the Shawnee Mission School District.
 - A blogger.
 I have written the JimmyCsays (jimmycsays.com) blog since March 2010.
 It's been a great outlet for a lifelong writer and reporter.

-The Stop a Bad Cure committee currently has 32 members, including me.
+The Stop a Bad Cure committee has 32 members, including me.
 See [About the Committee](/about-the-committee) for the names and cities of residence.

 You might be asking yourself: _What's in this for Jim Fitzpatrick?_